 Clockwise from top left; museum in crypt entrance, winding our way through the corridors, remains of the ancient house, remains of the tannery.

 When I got to the bottom of the stairs, I found the door to the crypt was open and we were the first inside.
 Another couple came in shortly behind us.
-For a few minutes it felt like we were alone and just discovering it for the first time and it was magical.
+For a few minutes, it felt like we were alone and just discovering it for the first time.
+It was magical.

 I finally knew why the nun had given me the key.